martinrist/typescript-knowledgebase/wiki/Functions.md

 - When a function is invoked with fewer arguments than declared parameters, the additional parameters are set to their default value - usually `undefined`:
-    - Function definitions can be writtent so as to allow optional arguments, with default values being provided using the `|| defaultValue` idiom.
+    - Function definitions can be written so as to allow optional arguments, with default values being provided using the `|| defaultValue` idiom, or the more modern `?? defaultValue` version.
     - Make sure to keep the optional arguments at the end of the argument list.
     - ES6 and later permits the definition of a default value in the function signature, e.g. `function getPropertyNames(o, a = []) { ... }`.